Nexfinity/CakeyBot-Wiki-OLD/changelist-2021.md

 #### Added

 * Added fancy position bar for `!nowplaying` command
-* Added DM Feedback poll for server owner when Cakey Bot is removed from a guild
+* Added DM Feedback poll for server owner when Cakey Bot is removed from a server

 ## 6/25/2021 - Bug Fixes